Bend Police officer fired for 'unreasonable force,' deleting files plans to sue

 RELATED: Law enforcement shares crime prevention tips for fall, winter months

 Ameele, hearing the call, parked nearby.
-The investigation describes Amelee following the passenger on foot, asking him questions.
+The investigation describes Ameele following the passenger on foot, asking him questions.

 According to the memo, Ameele radioed in that the passenger refused to identify himself.
 But, body-worn camera footage reportedly did not show Ameele asking the passenger for his identification.